 My username is @AstonishingSod and I write jokes there on that.
-I've been doing so for either more than three years or less than four years or both.
+I've been doing so for either more than less than five years or both.

 Graham Linehan encouraged me and eventually - after I showed him an early draft of my joke book, in fact - asked me to submit material for consideration for his most recent TV show, The IT Crowd.
 It was a huge thrill to be asked to "try out" for it, and after that, I started to take my comedy writing much more seriously.
 The joke book is now finished - and I'm hoping to have it published sooner rather than later.